-I'm old school, when I started out riding Harley's (I only ever rode Harley's, a fact I'm proud of) the likes of late great Indian Larry and Arlen Ness were just starting to create some beautiful works of original art in H-D Steel.
+I'm old school, when I started out riding Harley's (I only ever rode Harley's, a fact I'm proud of) the likes of late great Indian Larry and the late Arlen Ness were just starting to create some beautiful works of original art in H-D Steel.
 Their bikes were the ones bikers would kill for, figuratively speaking of course to get their oily mitts on, me included.

 A bit of a history lesson of the bike scene back in the day.
 Some of ya may think this is bigoted and nasty but it's the way it was for the most part.
 Women for example were mostly looked at as the bike washers and the pee pad occupants and beer fetchers.
 I know what you ladies are thinking, what a bunch of cavemen (probably allot worse I'm betting though?)
 That's the way it was though for the most part, women just didn't ride around by themselves or on their own scoots very much except for the unusual ladies the ones that really didn't take shit from any one, I rode with a few.
 One of the famous ones was the late Marla Garber and her dog Scooter.
 She rode her Decker every where I don't think there was a guy that had as many miles on their bike as she did, including me.
 My hats off to her R. I. P. Marla.

 Another common "attitude" of the day was "Jap Scrap", bikers do not ride Jap!
-Or so it was.
+IMO still that way.
 The Japanese bikes were called everything from rice rockets, crotch rockets, ying-a-dingers, singer sewing machines, Jap crap and some others.
 I even had an old saying in those days, "I'd rather my sister in a whore house than my brother on a Honda" That's how much displeasure there was for the Japanese models in my circles.
 I remember once I was at an Outlaw M/C run in London, Ontario, Canada when a guy pulled in on a "Chicken Wing" (Goldwing) He was profiling and acting cool and telling a lot of very large bearded individuals that his bike was cooler than any of their HOGS.
 Well in the morning when Mr. Wing got up and went to get something out of his saddle bags on the Chicken wing he was horrified to see it was gone, NO NOT GONE!
 WORSE! apparently his several hundred pound Japanese bicycle had a knack for climbing TALL Trees (like 50' up in the air trees) on a rope.
 Anyhow I couldn't help but piss myself laughing and they finally gave him a hand lowering his adventurous bike and he left promptly.

 But all the sarcasm wasn't only directed at women and Jap riders, it was also directed at men who rode small Harley's.
 By the small Harley I mean in particular the Sportster or XL model line from 57' all the way up.
 Now don't get me wrong, you didn't get a full ribbing for riding one after all it still was American made and it bore the Harley-Davidson name so that made it better than the rest but so far as the rest of the HOG stable went this was the little brother, the piglet in the HOG pen.
 Well just so happens my first HOG was this particular piglet.
 So I heard all of the rub it in your face lines like "ah your riding your sisters bike where's yours?", "half a Harley", "Girl's bike" And a bunch of others.
-You just eventually got used to it, I mean from my point of view, it was all I could afford and it was a Harley.
+You just eventually got used to it, I mean from my point of view, it was all I could afford and it was a brand new Harley.

 In that time I also went to The only Harley-Davidson Factory endorsed Canadian school for technicians and got certified (1993).
 I was in Alberta during the coldest winter in a long time, like 35 below 0, only thing that kept ya thawed enough to walk was the booze.
 Anyhow I gained enormous knowledge, the schools boast was you will build a 200k shovelhead engine and we did.
 This thing was so accurately built it would last 200k miles no problem.
 Anyhow, to get back to the Sporty, when I got home I had the bike builder bug again and proceeded to once again transform the Sporty.
 I bored 1/2" out of each cylinder and added S&S rods, 3.5" pistons, S&S adjustable Pushrods, High performance coil and ignition module, Tripoli Wishbone Softail Frame, Mid apes, and J-Brake Billet forward controls, and a wide glide conversion kit.
 Also ported and polished the heads.